backstage/backstage/plugins/cost-insights/api-report.md

   intervals: string;
   project: Maybe<string>;
 };

+// @public (undocumented)
+export interface ProductPeriod {
+  // (undocumented)
+  duration: Duration;
+  // (undocumented)
+  productType: string;
+}

+// Warning: (tsdoc-characters-after-block-tag) The token "@backstage" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
+// Warning: (ae-missing-release-tag) "Project" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public @deprecated (undocumented) export type Project = common.Project;

 // Warning: (ae-missing-release-tag) "ProjectGrowthAlert" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //